y29r/Tome/README.md

 So what's the solution?
 Tome offers a very similar implementation with `Tome.schedule`.
 And it works nearly identical to Debris, while being more performant too.

+## Schedular
+The schedular is what Tome uses to dispose of scheduled objects over time.
+Tome exposes it publicly via `Tome.Schedular`:

 Though at the end of the day, what matters is that the garbage gets cleaned up.